shinyorg/samples/README.md

-# Shiny .NET v2 Samples
+# v3 Samples, you can find them in the main repository [https://github.com/shinyorg/shiny/tree/master/samples](https://github.com/shinyorg/shiny/tree/master/samples)

-> If you are looking for v3 Samples, you can find them in the main repository [https://github.com/shinyorg/shiny/tree/master/samples](https://github.com/shinyorg/shiny/tree/master/samples)
+# OLD Shiny .NET v2 Samples

 ## NOTES
 1. Many samples have Shiny projects linked for debugging/testing by the devs, but the samples are defaulted to use nuget packages.
 If the Shiny projects aren't loading, don't worry - IGNORE THEM.
 The project will build just fine with nuget.
 They are linked through submodules if needed for debugging against the shiny source code